-1. Remove the screws.
+1. Remove the bolts.

-1. Screw
+1. Bolt

-- Remove the tailpipe by pulling it out of the muffler. - Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.
+- 2. Tailpipe - 2.
+Remove the tailpipe by pulling it out of the muffler. - 3.
+Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

 - 1. Tailpipe

 - 2. Spark arrester

-- 3. Gasket

-- 4. Make sure the gasket is properly positioned, then insert the tailpipe into the muffler and align the screw holes.
+- 4. Make sure the gasket is properly positioned, then insert the tailpipe into the muffler and align the bolt holes.

-- 5. Install the screws and tighten them.